Missmisa333/Example_Application/README.md

 # Example Application
 The most updated Choose your adventure application

+add gitpod.io/# to the beginning of the url [Even before the https:// so it should look like https://gitpod.io/#https://github.com/Missmisa333/Example_Application ]
 ## How To Run
 Type the following in the terminal